xavierdidelot/TransPairs/README.md

 Elife 5:e16644
 http://elifesciences.org/lookup/doi/10.7554/eLife.16644

-The `anaPairs` script returns the pairwise matrix of likelihoods of transmission from any host to any other.
-The `edmunds` script extract from this matrix the most likely transmission events.
-The comments in these two files provide more information about how to use them.
+-   The `anaPairs.m` file is a Matlab script computing the pairwise matrix of likelihoods of transmission from any host to any other.
+-   The `edmunds.R` file is a R script that extracts from this matrix the most likely transmission events.
+-   The `TransPairs.R` file is a newer R script equivalent to both scripts above.

+The comments in the files provide more information about how to use them.
 The Methods section of the paper provides an explanation of the methodology implemented here.